-- Containing operational and maintenance costs and
+- contain operational and maintenance costs;

 Even experienced facility managers sometimes struggle to prioritise problems that invariably arise, such as maintenance schedules, labour resources and use of equipment.
+Ask yourself:

 - Have I got the inventory to complete the job?

 - Will issues have a flow-on effect through the organisation?

 With this in mind, here are the three basic steps to scheduling a job to make your working life so much easier.
 Plus, it will help you get the best return on investment (ROI) from your assets.